jainayushi9416/java-codes/README.md

-Program to fing simple interest:
+Program to find simple interest:
-/* package codechef; // don't place package name! */

 import java.util.*;
 import java.lang.*;
 import java.io.*;

-/* Name of the class has to be "Main" only if the class is public. */ class Codechef
+/* Name of the class has to be "Main" only if the class is public. */ class SimpleInterest
 {
 	public static void main (String[] args) throws java.lang.Exception {